cr0cK/bouchon/README.md

 /**
  * Define your (Redux) actions.
- * For less boilerplate, Bouchon is using redux-act.
+ * For less boilerplate, bouchon is using redux-act.
  */

 const actions = {